Madhurigalande/Project-Predictive-Analytics-for-Customer-Churn/README.md

-# 🏦 Bank Customer Churn Prediction
+# Predictive Analysis for Customer Churn

 ## 📌 Problem Statement
 Predict whether a customer will exit the bank (churn) based on their demographic, account, and transaction-related data.